Kembo Kibato: Club career

 On April 9, 2021, Kibato moved on a season-long loan to USL Championship side FC Tulsa.
 At the end of the season, he was named the team's Newcomer of the Year.
 On December 29, Tulsa announced they had signed Kibato to a permanent deal ahead of the 2022 season.
-Following the 2022 season, Tulsa opted to buyout Kibato's contract at the club.
+Following the 2022 season, Kibato’s contract ended.

 On December 12, 2022, Kibato was announced as a new signing for USL Championship side Hartford Athletic ahead of their 2023 season.

+On February 29, 2024, Vancouver FC announced the signing of the Canadian midfielder on a two-year contract, ahead of the 2024 Canadian Premier League season.

+In September 2024, Kibato was transferred to York United FC, signing a contract through 2025, in a player swap deal with Austin Ricci moving to Vancouver.
+He made his debut against Forge FC, playing as a left-back during an injury crisis for York, before eventually returning to his customary midfield role later in the season.